 Having an idea that you feel passionate about is indeed the first step in starting your own business, but where do you go from there?
 How do you give life to your idea?
 Start by writing a business plan.
 Writing a business plan gives you the opportunity to evaluate your idea in greater detail, and allows you to set realistic goals and milestones in place for the eventual growth and development of your company.
 Having a business plan to refer to gives you a sense of accountability, and makes it easier to stay on top of what you need to do.

 - Familiarise yourself with your competition

-If you hope to start your own business, you’ll need to familiarise yourself with what is already out there as your competition.
+If you hope to start your own business, such like small scale business for student entrepreneurs,you’ll need to be familiar with what is already out there as your competition.
 After all, not all businesses stem from a revolutionary idea, and that’s okay.
 In fact, a large number of successful businesses stem from an improvement to a pre-existing concept.
 To start a successful business, and to start off strong as opposed to falling at the first hurdle, you’ll need to understand that offering your customers something noticeably better than the competition is key to drawing them away from the familiar.
 And it doesn’t just end there.
 You’ll always have to stay on your toes to be ahead of the rest.

 - Understand your market

 The key to a successful, long-lasting business is the intimate understanding of your market and customer demographic.
 Without the knowledge of who your target audience are, and what their specific needs and wants might be, you’ll have little chance of success.
 In fact, failing to understand your market is amongst one of the top reasons why new businesses fail.
 Take the time to do thorough research before launching, as this will help you to identify key components of your business, such as your marketing, price points and more.

 - Find a mentor